wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

       RefactorF4Acc::Translation::OpenCLC

-The current (20191106) status is that the slices are parsed correctly but the generated C code of the argument in a subroutine call I think is wrong.
+The current (20191106) status is that the slices are now done, I need to verify if return into array elt works.
-This is because the arrays are all converted to 1-D, and then I use macros to make sure the Fortran ordering is achieved.
-But for slices, these don't do the right thing.
-It could be as simple as prefixing an '&' but I'm not sure.

 ## More general case for stencils